Aged Care Updates

 - Tamworth, New South Wales

 We’ve made significant progress in addressing many of the issues that led to these sanctions.
-While even one home on sanction is too many, we have reduced this number from 13 as of mid-2018.
+While even one home on sanction is too many, we have reduced this number from a total of 15 during 2019.

 We remain committed to addressing any issues and want to restore confidence in our homes as soon as possible.

 2. What does it mean for a home to be under sanction?

 Sanctions are imposed by the Department of Health on aged care providers where the Department believes the care or provided is not in compliance with the set aged care standards.